-An instant alert system is the primary notification of school closings, delays, emergency early dismissals, cancellations and major school safety alerts.
-During the registration process, parents will provide the necessary information to determine how instant alert messages will be sent to them.
+The school instant alert system is the primary notification of school closings, delays, emergency early dismissals, cancellations and major school safety alerts.
+During the registration process, parents will provide the necessary information to determine how School Messenger messages will be sent to them.
 Currently, our system uses phone and email alerts.
-In the future, message formats may include, but are not limited to, email, phone, text messaging, pager and PDA devices.
-It is the responsibility of the parent to provide updated information for the instant alert system.
-If you log into the instant alert information and change contact information, please call the school office and update that same information with our office staff.
+It is the responsibility of the parent to provide updated information in PowerSchool.
 An annual charge per student for this service will be included in the fees portion of textbook rental & fees.

-You may also listen to: WRTV-TV (6), WISH-TV (8), WTHR-TV (13) or the following radio stations: WRGF (89.7) Greenfield-Central School Corporation radio station, WIBC, WFMS.
+You may also listen to WRTV-TV (6), WISH-TV (8), WTHR-TV (13), FOX (59) or WRGF (89.7) Greenfield-Central School Corporation radio station.
+You may also reference social media sites (Twitter and Facebook).
 Every effort will be made by school officials to make such decisions before 6:30 A.M., so that the word can be spread to all involved parties.
-Please do not call the superintendent's office.
+Please do not call the central office or school's office.